 The American Institute of Architects (AIA) and the Office of Diversity and Inclusion recently announced that it has selected the AIA Miami Architects in the Making (AIM) Program and the Cincinnati Architecture Mentoring Program (Summer CAMP) as the 2014 honorees of the AIA Diversity Recognition Program.
 Now in its sixth year, the Diversity Recognition program recognizes architects, component chapters, educational institutions, and organizations that are actively committed to increasing diversity and inclusion within the architecture profession.

-All 2014 submissions will be available for viewing at the AIA’s Diversity and Inclusion web page in April: www.aia.org/diversity.
+All 2014 submissions will be available for viewing at the AIA’s Diversity and Inclusion web page in early fall: www.aia.org/diversity.

 2014 Diversity Recognition Program honorees will receive up to $500 to support the initiative highlighted in their submissions.